 Coastal Knows Welding

-Your Northwest owned and operated Coastal has everything you need to get started, including Forney® oxy-acetylene torch kits, as well as auto-darkening welding helmets for a large viewing area and optical clarity.
-You’ll find machines too, from Lincoln Electric, Hobart, and more.
-Stop by and ask where to find the welding gear and fire-resistant clothing at your nearby store.
+Your Northwest owned and operated Coastal has everything you need to get started from trusted brands like Forney and Hobart Stop by and ask where to find the welding gear and fire-resistant clothing at your nearby store.
+Check out all of our welding products online here.